 11th Sep 2013 - 13th Sep 2013

-The years since “9/11” have seen conflicts arising across the world: repeated protests and riots against austerity; violent conflicts during the various uprisings against dictatorial rule in the Middle East and in other parts of the world; the continuing so-called “war on terror” and the various forms of violence associated with it, including suicide bombing, the use of drones and the indiscriminate bombing of civilian areas.
-Who has what sort of say about violence, and in particular about political violence?
-Who is represented and how in decision-making about violence?
-And how – and by and to whom – are such decisions, and the resulting realities, in turn represented?
-For most people conflicts and political violence are mediated by television, by newspapers and by the internet, with the ways in which they are presented and re-presented setting the frames of reference within which we can respond to them.
-How do these two meanings of representation connect, in particular when they come together in both the deployment of violence and in decisions to do so?
-This conference explored the politics of violence and its representation in their various forms.
+The years since “9/11” have seen conflicts arising across the world: repeated protests and riots against austerity; violent conflicts during the various uprisings against dictatorial rule in the Middle East and in other parts of the world; the continuing so-called “war on terror” and the various forms of violence associated with it, including suicide bombing, the use of drones, car bombings, and the indiscriminate bombing of civilian areas.
+For most people access to these conflicts is mediated by television, by newspapers and by the internet.
+The politics of how these conflicts are presented, and re-presented, sets the frames of reference within which we can respond to them.
+This conference explores the politics of this representation in a variety of forms.